 Amalia Papastefanou

-A singer of songs of the Dodecanese and Asia Minor.
-Amalia Christodoulaki was born in Rhodes to parents who had come from Asia Minor as refugees.
+Singer of Dodecanese and Asia Minor songs.
+She was born in Rhodes to parents who were refugees from Asia Minor.

 Songs